REV. JEREMY MEEKS

 Director of the Chicago Course on Preaching and Lead Instructor

-Jeremy is Pastor of Hope Community Church in West Nashville, Tennessee, which he has pastored since 2011.
+Jeremy is the Director of the Chicago Course on Preaching.
+He also serves as a Lead Instructor.
+Prior to taking on this role, he was the pastor of Hope Community Church in West Nashville, Tennessee.
 Previously, he served as a church planting missionary in Nicaragua.
 He earned a BS from Liberty University, an MA in Bioethics from Trinity Graduate School, and is currently pursuing a PhD in Theological Ethics from Trinity College Bristol.
-In addition to his pastoral duties, Jeremy has taken on leadership for the Latin America workshops and Spanish-language initiatives for the Charles Simeon Trust.
+In addition to his pastoral duties at the church, Jeremy was the Director of Spanish-Language Initiatives of the Charles Simeon Trust until 2018.

 REV. DR. K. EDWARD COPELAND